Browning Gun Safe Will Not Open

 This is where a hidden or a concealed gun safe comes in.

 Being discrete means being smart.
-A hidden gun safe is smart, and a big metal gun safe is brutish.
+A hidden gun safe is smart, and a large metal gun safe is brutish.
 Both have their place, and, as I always say, you can be strong or you can be smart.

-Simple Home Invasion Situation
+Basic Home Invasion Situation

 If your coffee table is housing a Mossberg 590A1 loaded with 8 shots of Federal Flitecontrol buckshot, you have an immediate bad guy cure.
 If your door is getting kicked in, you want to have the ability to respond with extreme prejudice right?